Maxsafer/ValorantFillerAgent/README.md

 ## Test it online!
 https://valorantfilleragent.jimdofree.com/
-(For better experience, download it)
+(Download it for a better experience)

 ## Optimizations
 There is still a lot I would like to implement.